The Mestalla Stadium is the home of Valencia CF and is one of the oldest stadiums in Spain.

 And now, I get to visit the Mestalla Stadium home of Valencia CF.

-With a seating capacity of 49,430, it is the 8th largest football stadium in Spain.
+With a seating capacity of 49,430, it is the eighth-largest football stadium in Spain.

 Valencia won that first match, 1-0.

 It must have been some sort of fluke.
-The day I chose to go a backpack was the Mestalla Stadium check this out, May 20 2024.
+The day I chose to visit the stadium, check this out, was May 20, 2024.

 Mestalla Forever Tour